stephdl/nethserver-directory/usr/share/nethesis/NethServer/Help/en/NethServer_Module_Password.rst

 =================
-Password Policies
+Password policies
 =================

-Modify The Password Policies (the default policy is strong)
+Modify the password policies (the default policy is strong).

 none
 ----